-Continuing the thread Faurschou introduced in 2019 at its inaugural New York show, the exhibition presents a selection of four large-scale pieces that speak about the precarious state of the world.
+The exhibition presents a selection of four pieces from Faurschou Collection that speak about the precarious state of the world.

 Mona Hatoum’s Turbulence, an installation of glass marbles held in position by nothing more than a thin fishing line, sets the tone for the exhibition as a meditation on global fragility.
 Evidently delicate and tenuous, the fishing line seems as if it could break at any moment, spilling marbles everywhere.
 Like Turbulence, all works in the exhibition touch upon uncertainty and the global threats that impact us, including climate change, the pandemic, war, and other humanitarian crises.